 “If the man I met in the train was Dr Bhattacharya, and if Dr Bhattacharya was codenamed Victor One, who do I handover the recorded message on the phone, and the scribble pad to?”
 I was utterly confused.

-My curiosity nudged me to explore Dr Bhatta’s phone.
+My curiosity led me to explore Dr Bhatta’s phone.
 It wasn’t locked but the sim was missing.
 Knowing that his end was near, he had erased all the data on his phone except a voice memo.
-I couldn’t make much sense of the garbled message recorded by him: “Dear Bheector Bhon, I trast you only.
-Nobhody ailse… the Chinese are training a maasquito aarhmy… they habe laarnt tha technique from tha Nazis… (unintelligible sounds).
-I habe deeskhovered….
-They bheel abhduct mee… Uh!
-Obhar hown peepal habe bheetrayed me (our own people have betrayed me)… uh… uh… (long pause) uh…(stuttering)… (silence).”
+I couldn’t make much sense of the garbled message: “Dear Bheector Bhon, I trast you only.
+(Dear Victor One, I trust you only) Nobhody ailse (Nobody else)… the Chinese are training a maasquito aarhmy (the Chinese are training a mosquito army)… they habe laarnt tha technique from tha Nazis (they have learnt the technique from the Nazis)… (unintelligible sounds).
+I habe deeskhovered I have discovered….
+They bheel abhduct mee and keel me (They will abduct me and kill me)… Uh!
+Obhar hown peepal habe bheetrayed me (Our own people have betrayed me)… uh… uh… (long pause) uh…(stuttering)… (silence).”

 “Why would Dr Bhattacharya record and send a message to himself?”
-I was puzzled.
+I was even more puzzled.